Tianqi-Zhu/portfolio2025/README.md

 ### Computer vision intern @ [Polybee](https://polybee.co/)
 - Developed QR code detection pipeline leveraging Detectron2 and OpenCV that achieved 90% accuracy in the wild with occlusion, movion blur, and uneven lighting.
 - Proposed using knowledge based and graphical models to further improve the pipeline.

 ### Software member at [team Bumblebee](https://bumblebee.sg/)
-- Contributed in vision and motion planning.
+- Contributed in vision and mission planning for BBAUV and BBASV.

 ### Image to image translation via Wasserstein Gradient flow
--
+- Reviewed state-of-the-art generative modeling methods like diffusion models, EBM, GAN etc, and their application to sim2real transfer for robot learning.
+- Developed and evaluated image-to-image translation methods via Wasserstein Gradient Flow with specifically trained or robust classifier density ratio estimator.

 ### Game [Fractalia](https://vixra.org/abs/2512.0082)